markuplint/markuplint/packages/@markuplint/rules/src/invalid-attr/README.md

 Warn if an attribute is a non-existent attribute or an invalid type value due to the specifications (or the custom rule).

-This rule refers the [HTML Living Standard](https://html.spec.whatwg.org/) based [MDN Web docs](https://developer.mozilla.org/en/docs/Web/HTML).
-It has settings in [`@markuplint/html-spec`](https://github.com/markuplint/markuplint/tree/main/packages/%40markuplint/html-spec/src/attributes).
+This rule according to [HTML Living Standard](https://html.spec.whatwg.org/).
+It has settings in [`@markuplint/html-spec`](https://github.com/markuplint/markuplint/tree/main/packages/%40markuplint/html-spec/src).

 ❌ Examples of **incorrect** code for this rule